 This digital marketing tactic builds topical authority via micro-blogging on social media and forums.
 Influencers do this on platforms like LinkedIn, Quora, Medium, and Facebook.
 And it works.

 Take this guy, Kuba, for example.
 He only joined LinkedIn and started building his following in 2023.
-Now, he has over 7K followers.
+In 2024, he had over 7K followers.

-More importantly, Kuba increased his business from a few thousand to 100K earnings.
+More importantly, Kuba increased his business from a few thousand to 100K in earnings.

 But isn’t following on social media a vanity project?